mkavana/docs/_posts/11-add-content/2020-06-03-edit-in-vsc.md

 This guide describes how to edit, or add content to, a markdown file using the Visual Studio Code (VSC) editor.

 > **Note**: This guide assumes that the markdown file you are editing exists in your local repository (repo).
-Apply the steps in this guide to any suitable markdown file that you created or cloned from the project’s GitHub or Azure DevOps repo.
+Apply the steps in this guide to any suitable markdown (**or PNG**) file that you created or cloned from the project’s GitHub or Azure DevOps repo.
 >
 > If your local repo doesn't contain a markdown file for you to edit, create a new markdown file by following the guide [Create new markdown file in VSC]({{site.baseurl}}/add-content/create-file.html).
 After you create a new markdown file, add content to the new file by following the steps in this guide.
 >